Answers to your most frequently asked questions about our response to COVID-19 (Coronavirus).

 This is for the safety of our volunteers and all our employees.

 We’d love to hear from you.
 Please get in touch with our team.

-Many people are probably feeling anxious, given the huge amount of information appearing about Coronavirus.
+Many people are probably feeling anxious, given the huge amount of information appearing around COVID-19.

-As well as following the advice here, it’s important to remember our mental well-being at a time like this.
+As well as following the advice here, it’s important to take appropriate steps and actions to proiritise your health and wellbeing.

 These posters have ideas on how you can help protect your mental health and the mental wellbeing of your children.

 Helping children cope with stress

 Aruma is committed to the safety of our customers.
 If you still have a question about Aruma’s response to COVID-19 please speak to the staff or managers at our sites.